CuB3y0nd/assembly.rip/src/content/posts/cs-notes/CSAPP.md

 ### Special Properties of the IEEE Encoding

-- FP Zero Same as Integer Zero
+- Floating Point Zero Same as Integer Zero
   - All bits = 0
 - Can (Almost) Use Unsigned Integer Comparison
   - Must first compare sign bits